kailanajt/thegrocerylist/README.md

 # The Grocery List

-[The Grocery List](https://thegrocerystore.herokuapp.com/) was brought to you by someone who buys the same products over and over again, but still needs to write down a list or they will forget.
+[The Grocery List](https://thegrocerystore.herokuapp.com/) was brought to you by someone who buys the same products over and over again, but still needs to write down a list everytime or they will forget.
 Explore my final project at General Assembly, brought you by Django and Python.

 [Trello](https://trello.com/b/XuSg4GCD/the-grocery-list#)
 ![Main View](main_app/static/images/index.png)